FAQ hosting L-Root (L-Single)

 - Is the NDA and/or L-Single Contract Negotiable?

 The NDA and L-Single Contract are non-negotiable.
+Also note that the contract is only fully executable in its original English version.

 - What Hardware Appliance should I buy?